 With old age comes muscle loss which leads to your metabolism slowing down.
 People with slower metabolisms find it harder to lose weight than those with a faster metabolic system.
-You can improve your metabolism through various exercises and the right foods.
+You can improve your metabolism through various exercises, hydration and a healthy diet.

 Limit Your Intake Of Empty Calories

 This includes foods that are overly processed, high in sugar and salt, as well as alcoholic drinks, energy drinks, sodas and more.

 Not only does working out burn calories, but it also helps build muscle and muscle can very easily help you reach your ideal body weight.
 Some simple exercises for older people include walking, dancing, cycling, or water aerobics.

 How Can An Underweight 65-Year-Old Man Achieve His Ideal Weight?